 For a movie that just received the two top awards at a Christian film festival, you wouldn’t expect that Like Arrows was originally intended as a small-group parenting study.
 When director Kevin Peeples was approached about writing and directing a story on parenting, it was pitched as a video element for the upcoming video curriculum, FamilyLife’s Art of Parenting™ .
 There was only an outside chance that it could become something more.

 The final product, though, has exceeded expectations.
-Like Arrows, which premiers in theaters May 1 and 3, recently received Best Film and Audience Choice honors at the Christian Worldview Film Festival in Nashville, Tennessee.
+Like Arrows, which premiered in theaters in May 2018, received Best Film and Audience Choice honors at the Christian Worldview Film Festival in Nashville, Tennessee.
 It’s FamilyLife’s first feature-length film.

 Peeples says he was first approached by Alex Kendrick (War Room, Courageous, Facing the Giants) about the project.
 “I was told that FamilyLife wanted a feature-film story arc that would bridge across six 10-minute segments—that when the video curriculum was completed the viewer would have seen an entire feature film, or a single continuous story,” he says.
 “Each episode, or chapter, would be a different period of time in the parents’ 50-year journey.